ory/sdk/clients/client/ruby/docs/V0alpha2Api.md

 flow = 'flow_example' # String | The Recovery Flow ID  The value for this parameter comes from `flow` URL Query parameter sent to your application (e.g. `/recovery?flow=abcde`). opts = {
   token: 'token_example', # String | Recovery Token  The recovery token which completes the recovery request.
 If the token is invalid (e.g. expired) an error will be shown to the end-user.
 This parameter is usually set in a link and not used by any direct API call.
+  cookie: 'cookie_example', # String | HTTP Cookies  When using the SDK in a browser app, on the server side you must include the HTTP Cookie Header sent by the client to your server here.
+This ensures that CSRF and session cookies are respected.
   submit_self_service_recovery_flow_body: OryClient::SubmitSelfServiceRecoveryFlowWithLinkMethodBody.new({email: 'email_example', method: 'method_example'}) # SubmitSelfServiceRecoveryFlowBody |
 }